Focus on Medicare

 This policy costs less to begin with but becomes highly expensive as people continue to grow older year by year.
 Inflation and other factors also affect the premium.

-Mr. Jack pays $120 every month when she bought the plan at 65.
+Mr. Jones pays $120 every month since he bought the plan at 65.
 By the time he turns 72 the premium will reach $165.

 Mr. Todd pays $165 as he purchased the policy at 72, but when he turns 75 he will be shelling out $177 every month.